cwhelchel/hunterlog/README.md

 On Linux, you may have to `chmod +777` the executable file and run it via the terminal.

-The very first thing you should notice is that the default configuration is for W1AW.
-You probably aren't the ghost of Hiram Percy Maxim, so you should change your callsign.
+The very first thing you should notice is that the default configuration is for N0CALL.
+You **must** change your callsign and gridsquare.
 Click the `CONFIGURATION` button next to the callsign and input your callsign and your gridsquare.

 ### Configuration